By Alex Ray

-For every civilisation that has arisen on the territory now occupied by Beirut, one asset has been central – its harbour.
+For every civilisation that has occupied modern-day Beirut, one asset has been central – its port.
 Nowadays the port district (Al Marfa in Arabic) has an air of neglect.
 It remains vital to the economic life of modern Beirut but is barely visible to most inhabitants of today’s sprawling, chaotic city.

-A young soldier, Parag, seems to be enjoying his time off.
+A young soldier, Parag, is enjoying his time off.
 Dressed in blue jeans with suspenders, a bright-green chequered shirt and Texan cowboy hat, he sits before a cold Almaza beer and lists his favourite Australian cricketers: Langer, Gilchrist and Ponting.

 Parag’s commanding officer interrupts to tell him not to talk to me, a stranger, but he continues anyway.
 It seems the commander’s responsibilities go beyond peace keeping and monitoring his unit: he also negotiates with taxi drivers and shop owners to supply prostitutes.
 They argue about the price of a taxi but not the price of the “Lebanese” women – $100 per hour.

-Al Marfa has witnessed many of these encounters.
+Al Marfa has witnessed centuries of these encounters.
 It has exported treasures such as the Murex sea snail – whose rich purple die coloured the robes of ancient nobility – and some of the world’s most sought-after timber, the cedars of Lebanon – prized since the pharaohs.
 It was from Beirut’s port that Kim Philby, the Cold War’s most famous double agent escaped on a Soviet freighter in 1963.
 In 1982, the same site hosted an armoured cavalcade that farewelled Palestine Liberation Organisation leader Yasser Arafat following the Israeli invasion of southern Lebanon.

 Squeezed between high-rise construction sites, highways and the Mediterranean Sea, Al Marfa still holds vestiges of Hafiz’s “glory days.”
 Century-old buildings glimpse the sea from the nearby suburbs of Gemmayzeh, Achrafieh and Mar Mikhayel.

-Abu Samir’s manaqeesh bakery is bustling at 11am; his young assistant Ibrahim is oblivious to the summer heat and open gas oven while his customers – mostly young labourers – debate football and the futures of the regimes of Iran and Syria.
+Abu Samir’s manaqeesh bakery is bustling at 11am; his young assistant Ibrahim bakes, oblivious to the summer heat and open gas oven while his customers – mostly young labourers – debate football and the futures of the regimes of Iran and Syria.

 Buses and taxis can still take you as far as Raqqa and Hassakeh – with the right permissions – but operate on reduced timetables.
 Ticket salesman Abu Ali, who has worked at the station for 12 years, says there is only one bus per day to Damascus now, as opposed to at least one every hour up until 2013.

 Sheltered from wind and rain, the station’s empty two-level car park has become a toilet and rest spot for drivers and their over-exploited taxis.
 Mohannad, a dishevelled 30-year-old Syrian driver studied law at the University of Damascus but has never worked in the profession.
 He is about to explain how he crosses back to Syria to sleep every night, when we are hauled aside by Internal Security officers who want to know why I’m taking pictures.
 Mohannad leaves without finishing his story.